 - A good float that works in rivers.

-- The proper leader setup which includes, proper leader material, the weights, swivels and a hook.
+- The proper leader setup includes the proper leader material, the right weights, swivels, and the right hooks.

 - Some pliers, and a river net.